mwarning/KadNode/README.md

     Send a ping to another KadNode instance to establish a connection.

   * `export`
     Print a few good nodes.
-The argument allows to select only IPv6 or IPv4 addresses.

   * `blacklist` *addr*
     Blacklist a specifc IP address.